notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### [2070] **NPPM_GETPLUGINSCONFIGDIR**
 *Retrieves the path of the plugin config directory.
-User is responsible to allocate a buffer which is large enough.
+User should call this message twice:
-MAX_PATH is suggested to use.*
+The 1st call with "pluginsConfDir" be NULL to get the required number of TCHAR (not including the terminating nul character) The 2nd call to allocate "pluginsConfDir" buffer with the 1st call's return value + 1, then call it again to get the path*

 **Parameters**: